 - Click the “Open an Account” button.

-- Choose to open a new account or move an existing investment account.
+- Choose whether to open a new account with money from your bank or move an existing investment account.

 - Complete all fields as accurately as possible.

 You must provide bank information when you open an account, but you can add funds later.

 No investment service is a perfect option for all investors.
 Those who aren’t interested in signing up for services with Vanguard may want to look at comparable investment management companies.
 Here are a couple of top options to consider.

 Fidelity is a full-service broker with commission-free self-directed trading similar to what Vanguard offers.
 The brokerage has 335 mutual funds, all with no transaction fees, plus 52 of its own ETFs.
 However, as with Vanguard, you’re not limited to the brokerage’s own funds.

 One thing Fidelity offers that Vanguard doesn’t — and is unlikely to anytime in the near future — is exposure to cryptocurrency.
 Investors can already buy shares in crypto-related ETFs through Fidelity and trade bitcoin and ethereum commission-free with as little as $1.